base0010/restapidocs/docs/index.rst

 **Setup**

 - **Node Setup:**
-  - Run EPC/CN and python middleware on hardware of your choosing
+  - Run EPC/CN and bridge middleware on hardware of your choosing
   - Get Public Key from middleware to register host on-chain.

 - **Radio Unit Hardware Setup:**